vrtmrz/obsidian-livesync/updates.md

 - 0.14.5 Auto chunk size adjusting implemented.
 - 0.14.6 Change Target to ES2018
 - 0.14.7 Refactor and fix typos.
+- 0.14.8 Refactored again.
+There should be no change in behaviour, but please let me know if there is any.
 ### 0.13.0

 - The metadata of the deleted files will be kept on the database by default.
 If you want to delete this as the previous version, please turn on `Delete metadata of deleted files.`.
 And, if you have upgraded from the older version, please ensure every device has been upgraded.